KeziahMoselle/osu-replay/README.md

 You can share your replays or just save them privately.

 ## THIS IS AN EDUCATIONAL PROJECT
 This is an old project to learn API and PHP.
-This project is not maintained anymore.

 ## Preview
 ![preview](./assets/preview.gif)